How Long Does It Take to Detox from Marijuana?

-Marijuana addiction is often downplayed or overlooked because it’s not usually a severe or deadly as certain other types of addiction such as an addiction to heroin or prescription drugs—unfortunately, marijuana addiction, like any other addiction, can lead to a need for detox.
-When you make the attempt to quit smoking pot and get sober, your biggest question is probably, “How long will detox take?”
-Unfortunately, there is no easy answer because every person experiences withdrawal in a different way and detox from marijuana can vary from one person to the next.
+Marijuana addiction is often downplayed or overlooked because it’s not usually as severe or deadly as other types of addiction such as an addiction to heroin or prescription drugs.
+But marijuana addiction, like any other addiction, can lead to a need for detox.
+This leads to the question “How long will detox take?”
+Unfortunately, there is no easy answer, because every person experiences withdrawal in a different way, and detox from marijuana can vary from one person to the next.

 You can find marijuana detox centers in your area by calling our helpline today!